yusiGM/StrykerAI2024/README.md

 ---
 ### Results

-Position: 3rd Place
+-Position: 3rd Place
-Invited to attend and present at the "AI in Orthopaedics 2024 - Fundamentals for AI & ML in Orthopaedics and MSK 2024" conference, hosted by Stryker and the British Orthopaedic Association
+-Invited to attend and present at the "AI in Orthopaedics 2024 - Fundamentals for AI & ML in Orthopaedics and MSK 2024" conference, hosted by Stryker and the British Orthopaedic Association

 ---